googleforgames/agones/site/content/en/docs/Third Party Content/examples.md

 - It builds on top Agones `GameServer` and `Fleet` primitives to provide simplified abstractions specifically tailored to orchestrating Minecraft workloads.

 Shulker requires you to have a genuine Minecraft account.
-You'll need to [purchase the game](https://www.minecraft.net/en-us/article/how-create-minecraft-account) to test the "Getting Started" example.
+You'll need to <a href="https://www.minecraft.net/en-us/article/how-create-minecraft-account" data-proofer-ignore>purchase the game</a>
+to test the "Getting Started" example.